 Fig. 14 shows the case of a drawing of which there is not any physical reproduction.
-It displays the first "wireframe" drawing in history, made by the Renaissance artist Paolo Uccello (left), and two views of the reconstructed 3D model (middle and right).
+It displays the first "wireframe" drawing in history, made by the Renaissance artist Paolo Uccello (Fig. 14a) and two views of the reconstructed 3D model (Figs. 14b and 14c).
 Since the wireframe drawing provides information also for the occluded parts of the apparent contour, a more complete reconstruction of the object model can be obtained.